fsprojects/FSharp.Formatting/docs/index.md

 # F# Formatting: Documentation Tools for F# Code

 FSharp.Formatting is a set of libraries and tools for processing F# script files, markdown and for generating API documentation.
-F# Formatting package is used by the this project and many other repositories.
+F# Formatting package is used by this project and many other repositories.

 To use the tool, install and use the [fsdocs](commandline.html) tool in a typical F# project with F# project files plus markdown and script content in the `docs` directory: